internet-of-plants/blog/_posts/2015-10-02-microcoap-and-ff-copper.md

     make
     sudo ./bin/native/microcoap-example.elf tap1 -i 1

-Make sure to bind it to ``tap1``, since marz will be bound to ``tap0`!
+Make sure to bind it to ``tap1``, since marz will be bound to ``tap0``!
 {: .alert .alert-info }
 ``-i 1`` forces your RIOT instance to match its id to the one specified in marz.config.
 You should **only** specify this for the **one** RIOT that marz tunnels to.
-This is sufficient for this example; if you need help running more than one RIOT with marz, please contact the author of this example.
+This is sufficient for this example; if you need help running more than one RIOT with marz, please contact the author of this post.

 You should see output similar to this.